SalomePlatform/adao/doc/en/tui.rst

-To clarify and facilitate the use of the module for scripting, **this section therefore defines the application programming interface (API) for textual user interface (TUI) a comprehensive and restricted manner**.
+To clarify and facilitate the use of the module for scripting, **this section therefore defines the application programming interface (API) for textual user interface (TUI) by a comprehensive and restricted manner**.
 Use in scripts of ADAO objects or functions other than those defined here is strongly discouraged, as this will likely lead to crashes without warning in future versions.

 Equivalent syntax calls for commands
 ++++++++++++++++++++++++++++++++++++